 Intangible assets with indefinite lives are not amortized but are tested for impairment at least annually or when indicators of impairment are identified.
 Our annual evaluation is generally based on an assessment of qualitative factors to determine whether it is more likely than not the fair value of the asset is less than its carrying amount.
 Significant judgment is required in assessing the qualitative factors.
+In performing the qualitative assessment, we consider events and circumstances, focusing on the significant inputs affecting the fair value of an indefinite-lived intangible asset to determine whether it is necessary to perform the quantitative impairment test.
 If the Company is unable to conclude that the indefinite intangible asset is not impaired during its qualitative assessment, the Company will perform a quantitative assessment by estimating the fair value of the indefinite-lived intangible asset and comparing the fair value to the carrying amount.
-Estimating fair value of the indefinite-lived intangible assets require the use of significant estimates and assumptions.
-We rely upon cash flow projections attributable to the indefinite-lived intangible asset in estimating the fair value.
-Some of the more significant inputs and assumptions in estimating fair value are the same inputs and assumptions described above for estimating fair value of the acquired intangible assets.